What is Thyristor and How it works?

 Reverse Blocking Mode:

-In this mode the cathode is made positive with respect to anode with switch S open.
-Junction J1 and J3 are reversed biased and J2 is forward biased.
-When reverse voltage applied across Thyristor (should be less than VBR), the device offers a high impedance in the reverse direction.
-Therefore, Thyristor treated as open switch in the reverse blocking mode.
-VBR is the reverse breakdown voltage where the avalanche occurs, if voltage exceeds VBR may cause to Thyristor damage.
+In this mode, the cathode is made positive with respect to the anode with switch S open.
+Junctions J1 and J3 are reverse-biased, and J2 is forward-biased.
+When reverse voltage is applied across the Thyristor (should be less than VBR), the device offers a high impedance in the reverse direction.
+Therefore, the Thyristor is treated as an open switch in the reverse blocking mode.
+VBR is the reverse breakdown voltage where the avalanche occurs.
+If the voltage exceeds VBR may cause damage to the Thyristor.

 Thyristor reverse blocking mode